Sunday, December 22, 2024

 Even when in 2014-2016 there was an increase of two to three hundred tons, in the end it turned out that this was a scheme for the purchase of cheap Kazakh uranium, which was then resold at an expensive price to the native state (the price of uranium was subsidized).

 Naturally, the workers were not happy about this, and as a result, their patience ran out.
 They started blocking roads, organizing pickets in Kyiv, and so on.
 The plant stood idle for several months.
-If in 2020 production was 744 tons, then in 2021 it is almost 300 tons less.
+If in 2020 production was 744 tons, then in 2021 it was almost 300 tons less.

 850 tons were cheerfully planned for 2022.